 On paper, it’s easy to think that these teams should easily rack up the wins effortlessly.
 However, history has proven that not all super teams turn out as well as expected.
 Some take a little longer e.g. Miami Heat with the Big 3 of Lebron James, Dwyane Wade and Chris Bosh, and some never quite happened e.g. The 3 superstars in Los Angeles with Kobe Bryant, Dwight Howard and Steve Nash.

 Question is why?
 Why do some flourish almost immediately and others, became a flop altogether?
-One thing for sure, talent alone doesn’t guarantee success.
+One thing for sure, as an employer branding agency, we know that talent alone doesn’t guarantee success.
 Even with the best talents onboard, it’s only half the job done.
 There are still other condiments that have to be put into the pot to ensure that it brings out the best in the talent that you have in it.
 So, what do we need?
 These are some things for teams in whichever setting – sports, corporations, clubs, to consider:

 Trust is the foundation of great teamwork.
 Before going out to conquer your respective battles, you want to know that the person on your team is someone you can depend on and one that you are willing to open up to.